Gardening is a great Osteoporosis exercise

 As featured in the June issue of South Sound Woman Magazine

-Spring is finally here and a light breeze fills the air with the fresh scent of renewal.
-Like multicolored stars from a far-away galaxy, tiny blooms are gathering their courage to welcome the new season.
+Like multicolored stars from a far-away galaxy, tiny blooms are gathering their courage to welcome the warmer season in the Northern Hemisphere.
 Once again, it’s time to go out and enjoy your garden with friends and family, wear your summer whites, and marvel at the beauty that surrounds you.

 What greater pleasure is there than to admire your own handiwork in the garden?
 If you’re like me, putting on a pair of gloves and tending to the garden is a pastime that I could not imagine having to give up.